dseph/EasTester/EASTester/EASTester/ReadMe.txt

 9/20/2013
 Conversations view now can save and load settings + last request + last response.
 Password is not saved.
 Release 1.3

+11/7/2013
+Changed version to 1.4
+Fixed a bug in Conversation view where the server was not being saved.
+Adding processing to load a string which describes the response code.
+This will make Conversation view a lot easier to work with since is a pain to look-up the respose code meaning.